vivid-inc/clojure-maven-plugin/README.md

 Intentionally Spartan, it is specifically designed to wrangle those critters commonly found in Clojure- and Java-slinging development shops, likely the ones you are using now:

 - Apache Maven, the primary driver of your build.
+- `clojure` CLI tooling and its `deps.edn` ecosystem.
-- Leiningen `project.clj` workflows in-process in Maven.
+- Leiningen `project.clj` workflows.

 ## Usage

-First, ensure your Maven build targets Clojars for dependency and plugin resolution by adding this snippet:
+First, ensure your Maven build uses the Clojars repository for dependency and plugin resolution with this snippet:
 ```xml
 <repository>
     <id>clojars.org</id>
     <url>https://repo.clojars.org/</url>
 </repository>
 ```

-to each of the `<repositories>` and `<pluginRepositories>` sections in your `pom.xml`.
+in each of the `<repositories>` and `<pluginRepositories>` sections in the appropriate Maven configuration file, such as your `pom.xml`.

 ### `clojure` goal

-Execute's Clojure in a sub-process using the Maven project's classpath.
+Execute Clojure in a sub-process using the Maven project classpath.

 ```xml
 <plugin>